 The cell-based system used for making a particular therapeutic protein depends upon the size and structure of the protein, as well as the amount of protein required.

-Small, simple proteins (like, human growth and interferon) are usually produced in genetically engineered microorganisms.
+Small, simple proteins (like insulin, human growth hormone and interferon) are usually produced in genetically engineered microorganisms.
 Human insulin, for example, is a small protein consisting of 51 amino acids.
 Human insulin was first made synthetically in the bacteria E. coli in the late 1970s.
 It was approved by the USA Federal Drug Administration (FDA) in 1982 and has been available for diabetics since that time.

 Larger, more complex proteins (like antibodies) are usually produced in mammalian cells.
-Herceptin, the breast cancer-treating, is an example of a large complex protein that is synthesised in mammalian cell .
-To produce this protein, mammalian cells are grown in large vats in nutrient-rich media under strict manufacturing standards.
+Herceptin, the breast cancer-treating antibody, is an example of a large complex protein that is synthesised in mammalian cell culture.
+To produce this protein, mammalian cells are grown in large sterile vats in nutrient-rich media under strict manufacturing standards.
 This type of production can be expensive to set up and maintain, making the end product costly.
 For example, the Herceptin antibody is expensive, with a 12-month course costing up to NZ$100,000.

-The number of therapeutic proteins being developed by theindustry is growing rapidly, and some scientists are predicting that demand for proteins will soon exceed their ability to supply them.
+The number of therapeutic proteins being developed by the biomedical industry is growing rapidly, and some scientists are predicting that demand for proteins will soon exceed their ability to supply them.
 Transgenic animals could provide an alternative source of therapeutic proteins to help meet these demands.

 Making therapeutic proteins in transgenic cows

 Scientists at AgResearch have generated transgenic cows that produce myelin basic protein (MBP) in their milk.
 MBP is part of the insulating layer that surrounds nerves.
-In patients with, this insulating layer is gradually destroyed, which prevents the nerves from communicating.
+In patients with multiple sclerosis, this insulating layer is gradually destroyed, which prevents the nerves from communicating.
 Treatment with human MBP may help reduce symptoms of multiple sclerosis.

 Advantages and disadvantages of making proteins in cows